FraPagano/Mobile-Robot-Simulator-Controllers-/README.md

  1. Autonomously reach a x,y coordinate inserted by the user;
  2. Let the user drive the robot with the keyboard;
- 3. Let the user drive the robot assisting them to avoid collisions.
+ 3. Let the user drive the robot with the keyboard assisting them to avoid collisions.

 In order to accomplish such task I wrote four nodes in python: